Table Tennis Rules- Applicable for Coed Table Tennis

 • The server shall then project the ball upwards to a minimum of two inches above the palm, by hand only and without imparting spin, so that it rises from the palm of the hand within 45 degrees of the vertical.

-• As the ball is descending from the height of its trajectory, the server shall strike it so that it touches first his own court and then, passing directly over the net, touches the receiver’s court.
+• As the ball is descending from the height of its trajectory, the server shall strike it so that it touches first their own court and then, passing directly over the net, touches the receiver’s court.

-• When the ball is struck in service, it shall be behind the end line of the server’s court or an imaginary extension thereof, but no farther back than the part of the server’s body, other than his arm, head or leg, which is farthest from the net.
+• When the ball is struck in service, it shall be behind the end line of the server’s court or an imaginary extension thereof, but no farther back than the part of the server’s body, other than their arm, head or leg, which is farthest from the net.

 • The ball shall be in play from the last moment at which it is stationary before being projected in service until it touches anything other than the playing surface, the net assembly, the racket held in the hand or the racket hand below the wrist, or the rally is otherwise decided as a let or a point.